 In Jacobin no. 25, dedicated to Latin America and the Pink Tide, I have a short article on the problems and promise of TeleSUR.
-It’s print-only, but here is the basic argument.

 The problem that TeleSUR identified was a real one.
 Across the region, large television and media conglomerates nearly all had ties to the Right.
 CNN waved the flag for war after war, and even the more critical BBC still represented Western perspectives.
 The two Latin American behemoths, Brazil’s TV Globo and Mexico’s Televisa, had respectively been tightly-knit parts of Brazil’s dictatorship and Mexcio’s semi-authoritarian system.
 Even as the politics in those countries changed, the corporations remained close to old economic and political elites.
 The same pattern held in other countries — in Venezuela, four media channels were aligned closely with the political opposition to Chávez, cheerleading the failed coup against him in 2002 and assuming a strident oppositional profile in the years that followed.